Varying Coefficient Model via Adaptive Spline Fitting: Empirical studies

 We compare the three methods by the mean square errors of their estimated coefficients, i.e.,

 where ${\beta}_j(t)$ and $\hat{\beta}_j(t)$ are the true and estimated coefficients, respectively, $n_i$ is the total number of observations for individual $i$ and $N=\sum_{i=1}^n n_i$.
 We run the simulation with $n=200$ for 1000 repetitions.
-For adaptive spline methods we only consider knots from $\frac{m}{\surd{N}}\ (m=1,\ldots,\floor{\surd{N}})$ quantiles of $t_{i,k}$.
+For adaptive spline methods we only consider knots from $\frac{m}{\sqrt{N}}\ (m=1,\ldots,\floor{\sqrt{N}})$ quantiles of $t_{i,k}$.

-Table~\ref{tab:MSE} shows the average $\textsc{mse}_j$ for the proposed one-step and two-step methods, in comparison with the kernel method.
-We find that the two-step method has the smallest $\textsc{mse}_j$ for all four coefficients, significantly outperforming the other two methods.
-Interestingly, the one-step adaptive method selects on average 6.1 global knots for all predictors, whereas the two-step method selects fewer on average: 5.8 knots for $x_1(t)$, 4.2 for $x_2(t)$, 4.0 for $x_3(t)$ and 2.0 for $x_4(t)$.
+Table~\ref{tab:MSE} shows the average $\textsc{mse}_j$ for the proposed global and predictor-specific methods, in comparison with the equidistant spline fitting and the kernel method.
+We find that the predictor-specific method has the smallest $\textsc{mse}_j$ for all four coefficients, significantly outperforming the other two methods.
+Interestingly, the equidistant method selects on average 6.9 knots, the global adaptive method selects on average 6.1 global knots for all predictors, whereas the predictor-specific method selects fewer on average: 5.8 knots for $x_1(t)$, 4.2 for $x_2(t)$, 1.5 for $x_3(t)$ and 0.8 for $x_4(t)$.
 The result is expected since $\beta_3(t)$ and $\beta_4(t)$ are less volatile than $\beta_1(t)$ and $\beta_2(t)$.
-It appears that the two-step procedure can use a smaller number of knots to achieve a better fitting than the other two methods.
+It appears that the predictor-specific procedure can use a smaller number of knots to achieve a better fitting than the other two methods.